Back to Blog

 California is the state that changes privacy policy drafting the most for many online businesses.
 At the website-operator level, CalOPPA requires operators of commercial websites and online services that collect personally identifiable information from California consumers to conspicuously post a privacy policy.
 California also requires disclosure of how your site responds to Do Not Track signals or similar mechanisms.

-If your business sells or shares personal information, California also drives footer and opt-out language.
-The rules require a Notice of Right to Opt-out of Sale or Sharing and, in many cases, a Do Not Sell or Share My Personal Information link or a compliant alternative link.
+If your business sells or shares personal information, California requires specific footer and opt-out language.
+The rules call for a Notice of Right to Opt-out of Sale or Sharing and, in many cases, a Do Not Sell or Share My Personal Information link or a compliant alternative link.
 If your business uses or discloses sensitive personal information outside the limited statutory purposes, California can also require a separate right-to-limit notice.

 Colorado

-Colorado follows the broader comprehensive-law pattern, but it has a very important policy-level twist for online businesses.
+Colorado follows the broader comprehensive-law pattern, but it adds a policy-level twist that catches online businesses.
 The Colorado Attorney General says covered businesses must provide a privacy notice that explains the types of personal data processed, the purpose for processing, the type of data shared with third parties, the categories of third parties, and how consumers can exercise their rights.

 Colorado also requires clear and conspicuous disclosure if personal data is sold or processed for targeted advertising and says consumers must be able to opt out through the privacy notice and through a readily accessible location outside the privacy notice.
 Beginning July 1, 2024, covered businesses also have to honor recognized universal opt-out mechanisms such as Global Privacy Control.

-That means Colorado does not just change the text of your privacy policy.
-It can also change the layout of your site footer and the way your business documents the handling of universal opt-out requests in your policy itself.
+Colorado reaches past the text of your privacy policy.
+It can also change your site footer layout and the way your business records universal opt-out handling in the policy itself.

 Connecticut